Just-Understanding-Data-Ltd/outreach_assistant/README.md

 ## TODO

+- [ ] Allow any type of site to be found.
+I.e. not just looking for social media marketing profesionals.
+- [ ] Add a Google My Business search tool.
+- [ ] Add a way to rank previous query searchs for in-prompt optimisation based on historical success.
 - [ ] Make the websites that we decide to classify more specific.
 - [ ] Build a browser agent to automatically find the contact information.
 - [ ] Handle Captchas, rate limits and other errors.